ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 });
 </code-example>

-Later in the test cases, we assign the `actions$` variable to an Actions stream.
+Later in the test cases, we assign the `actions$` variable to a stream of actions.

 <code-example header="my.effects.spec.ts">
 // by creating an Observable